mpelcat/mpelcat.github.io/research_tips/research_tips.md

 You can use plural with \acp (by defaut plural puts an s at the end, unless you define a specific plural).

-### Inkscape tips
+#### Inkscape tips

 For your figures, I advise to use mostly vector graphics and the open tool Inkscape.
 Activate the grid and experiment "snap to grid" options to be very precise in your graphics.

-## Writing content
+### Building the content of the publication

 You should write something you would like to read.
 You should also go from very general knowledge to particular knowledge, for your reader to get the context of your discussion.
 This is true for the whole document but also for each paragraph.

-Given the previous "Reading scientific articles" section here is a proposition of steps:
+Given the previous "Reading scientific articles" section here is a proposition of steps, that makes you write the paper in the reverse order it is read:

 1. Write your paper "little story"
   - Problem, Postulates, Needs, Competition and Comparison (qualitative or quantitative), Contributions of the paper to meet the needs, Method followed, Expected results